Erika Radermacher

-Erika Radermacher (born 16 April 1936) is a German pianist, soprano and composer.
+Erika Radermacher (born 16 April 1936) is a Swiss pianist, soprano and composer.
+She won prizes in Germany and Austria for her piano performances, including the Mozart Prize, the Austrian State Prize and the Beethoven Competition prize, and played throughout Europe.
+She taught at the Conservatory of Music in Bern, and at the Bern University of Arts, and sang with the Ensemble Neue Horizonte.
+Some of her works have been recorded by Swiss radio.
+Radermacher has also taught in Bulgaria.

 Biography

-Erika Radermacher was born in Eschweiler, near Aachen.
+Erika Radermacher was born in Eschweiler, near Aachen, in Germany on 16 April 1936.
 She studied music with Else Schmitz-Gohr in Cologne, Bruno Seidlhofer in Vienna and voice with Sylvia Gähwiller in Zurich.
-After completing her studies, she performed as a soloist and chamber musician in Europe.
+After completing her studies, she won major prizes in Germany and Austria for her piano performance, and went on to perform as a soloist and chamber musician in Europe.

-Radermaker married Urs Peter Schneider and settled in Bern and Biel, where she taught at the Conservatory of Music in Bern and sang as a soprano with the Ensemble Neue Horizonte Bern.
+Radermacher married Swiss composer Urs Peter Schneider and settled in Bern and Biel, where she taught piano at the Conservatory of Music in Bern and sang as a soprano with the Ensemble Neue Horizonte in Bern.
+She was a founding member of the Ensemble.
 After 1970 she became more interested in composition.
+Some of her works have been recorded by Swiss radio.

 She works as a lecturer in piano at the Bern University of Arts and also teaches piano, theory and improvisation in Sofia, Bulgaria.
+In 1983 Radermacher and Schneider won the Bernese music prize.